-On Wednesday 26 March, The King and Queen began a four-day state visit to Latvia, at the invitation of President Andris Bērziņš.
+On Wednesday 26 March, The King and Queen began a two-day state visit to Latvia, at the invitation of President Andris Bērziņš.
 They were accompanied by Minister for Foreign Affairs Carl Bildt and a business delegation.

 19:30 The first day concluded with a dinner hosted by President Andris Bērziņš.
 During the dinner, The King gave a speech.